Stand Up for Science in the 2018 Elections

 Organize or participate in an event or activity

-To learn how to organize a successful event, be sure and register for our May 16 training.
+To learn how to organize a successful event, be sure and check out the recording of our recent online training on event planning.
 You can also post your event, learn more about other activities, or check out other additional resources at Science Rising, a nationwide mobilization effort working ensure that science is front-and-center in the decision-making processes that affect us all.

 Get candidates on the record: Key questions to ask